When is the library open?

 - If denied, the requester has the right to a review of the request by the Public Access Counselor.

-The Library District will respond to written requests within the 5 business days specified in the statute, or within the exceptions as allowed by the statute.
+The Library District will respond to written non-commercial requests within 5 business days from the day after the request is received, or within the exceptions as allowed by the statute.
 Additional FOIA information can be found at www.illinoisattorneygeneral.gov.

 Does the Library provide free internet access?

-The Library provides 12 computers to the public for internet access.
-Six of these computers are located in the Youth Services area of the Library.
+The Library provides 8 computers to the public for internet access.
+Four of these computers are located in the Youth Services area of the Library.
 Microsoft Word and other Office programs are available on all the computers.
 Printouts are available for $0.10 for black and white pages or $0.50 for color.